Perfect fluid and scalar field in the Reissner-Nordstrom metric: Conclusion

-However, this naive picture, taken out in the test fluid approximation, does not seem realized if one takes into account the back reaction of perfect fluid onto the background metric.
-First of all, in the case of ultra-hard equation of state, $p=\rho$, the fluid density diverges at the horizon, $r=r_+$, when black hole is approaching to the extremal state, $m\to e$.
-Thus, the test fluid approximation breaks down and the results is not applicable.
-In other cases, when $c_s^2\neq 1$, the situation is more subtle and beyond the scope of this paper.
-Our preliminary investigations show, however, that in general case, the test fluid approximation breaks down at the extreme case.
-We expect that black hole cannot be converted into the naked singularity even by the accretion of phantom energy, and thus the third law of thermodynamics is not violated in this case.

-We would like to stress, that although the test fluid approximation seems to break down for the near-extreme state of the black hole/naked singularity, for the far-from-the-extreme state black hole (in particular, for the Schwarzschild solution), the parameters of the perfect fluid and the boundary condition at the infinity can be tuned so, that the test fluid approximation describes well the problem under consideration.
-In particular, we stress, that the phantom energy accretion indeed leads to decreasing of the black hole mass.
+Although the test fluid approximation seems to break down for the near-extreme state of the black hole/naked singularity, we would like to stress that for the far-from-the-extreme state of a black hole (in particular, for the Schwarzschild solution), the parameters of the perfect fluid and the boundary condition at the infinity can be tuned so, that the test fluid approximation describes well the accretion process.